 Yorke Peninsula

-Tippara Rocks is a campsite that quite literally is the bare minimum (think no power, no toilets, no drinking water) but the good news is that it’s only a short drive away from the short town of Balgowan.
-As for what you can get up to here, the campsite is your oyster.
-You can go for a swim or cast a line.
-We also suggest making sure you score the sites furthest from the entrance, tucked behind a heap of sand dunes.
+Tippara Rocks is a campsite that quite literally is the bare minimum (think no power, no toilets, no drinking water) but the good news is that it’s only a short drive away from the town of Balgowan.
+When it comes to how you spend your time here, the campsite’s all yours to explore.
+Take a dip, cast a line, or just soak up the serenity.
+Pro tip: aim for one of the sites tucked behind the sand dunes, furthest from the entrance—they’re the most secluded and come with serious off-the-grid vibes.

 Distance: two-hour drive from Adelaide